couchrest/couchrest_model/README.md

 Options currently avilable are:

  * `mass_assign_any_attribute` - false by default, when true any attribute may be updated via the update_attributes or attributes= methods.
- * `model_type_key` - 'couchrest-type' by default, is the name of property that holds the class name of each CouchRest Model.
+ * `model_type_key` - 'model' by default, is the name of property that holds the class name of each CouchRest Model.
- * `auto_update_design_doc` - true by default, every time a view is requested and this option is enabled, a quick check will be performed to ensure the model's design document is up to date.
-When disabled, you'll need to perform the updates manually.
-Typically, this option should be enabled in development, and disabled in production.
+ * `auto_update_design_doc` - true by default, every time a view is requested and this option is true, a quick check will be performed to ensure the model's design document is up to date.
+When disabled, you're design documents will never be updated automatically and you'll need to perform updates manually.
+Results are cached on a per-database and per-design basis to help lower the number of requests.
 See the View section for more details.

 ## Notable Issues